 This limited product availability often meant compromises in the film would be made.
 In some cases the product would be delayed so we would have to film the talent on a separate day, which meant they couldn’t interact with the product, having a series of knock-on effects including last minute script alterations… or on occasion we had a day or two shooting on location, but this narrow window meant if the weather wasn’t right, we would have to reschedule.
 In retrospect if I had discussed my concerns more thoroughly with my agency prior to the project, we could have been resolved without risk to my schedule or budget.

 These days at Sandstorm I see first-hand that narrow product availability is not unique to my own experiences or even to the technology sector.
 It affects all marketing departments in various ways.

-So with this in mind we have dedicated this Insight Film to shooting on location and working around the limitations of product availability.
+Location shoot so with this in mind we have dedicated this Insight Film to shooting on location and working around the limitations of product availability.

 Watch Managing Director, Tom Ward, on location as he explains the transferable techniques we use for our automotive clients.
 These techniques, and precise planning, ensure the creative vision is met on time and on budget, regardless of the product availability.

 Written by Jason Dollery, Creative Director at Sandstorm for Little Black Book’s influencer series.